bmlt-enabled/yap/README.md

 ### Grace Period

 By default a 15 minute grace period will be applied.
-This can be adjust by setting `$grace_minutes` in your `config.php`.
+This can be adjusted by setting `$grace_minutes` in your `config.php`.

 ## Helpline Call Routing